 Top 10 Nirvana Songs Better Than ‘Smells Like Teen Spirit’

-In fact, the Seattle band’s catalog has a lot more depth than you would think.
-It certainly goes beyond ‘Smells Like Teen Spirit,’ the song that made Nirvana a household name.
-Here’s a list of ten songs that (in our humble opinion) are better than that hit.
+And while their career was brief — three studio albums, an outtakes-and-rarities compilation and the MTV Unplugged record between 1989 and 1994 — the Seattle band’s catalog has a lot more depth than you would think.
+It certainly goes beyond “Smells Like Teen Spirit,” the song that made Nirvana a household name.
+Here’s a list of 10 songs that (in our humble opinion) are better than that hit.

 'Radio Friendly Unit Shifter'

 On the whole, In Utero wasn't exactly the most commercial album, which Cobain knew; in fact, it almost seemed like he reveled in its abrasive nature.
 Case in point: The distortion-scratchy "Radio Friendly Unit Shifter," a decidedly harsh song that began life as a direct response to the critical feeding frenzy post-"Teen Spirit."

 '(New Wave) Polly'

 The version of "Polly" on Nevermind is somber and stark, a style that plays up the song's sinister undertones.
 On the rarities compilation Incesticide, however, the song becomes an '80s hardcore-reminiscent punk tune with gritty production and shattering drums.